RXT067/KGGOUW/README.md

 Krey's Gentoo Gaming Overlay Using Wrapper (RXT067/KGGOUW) as a workaround for non-root invokation of commands of RXT067/KGGO's ebuilds cause of bug #673888 (https://bugs.gentoo.org/673888) that is using RXT067/Scripts/KUWAC and asking for USER variable using PROPERTIES="interactive".

-*if this is not the most hugged up thing you ever saw on gentoo i don't know what to tell ya o.o*
+*if this is not the most hugged up thing you ever saw on gentoo that works like a charm i don't know what to tell ya o.o*

 ### Abstract
 OutOfTheBox Gaming on Gentoo using WINE with wineapps on platinum.